English-Language Editing

 - I will not reserve time in advance for editing your manuscript until you have agreed to the estimated cost of editing.

-- I almost always have other editing projects in process and so must work on both those projects and yours.
+- I always have other editing projects in process and so must work on both those projects and yours.